sqdcl software

 1. What is an SQDCL board?

-An SQDCL board is a visual management tool used to track performance in five key areas: Safety, Quality, Delivery, Cost, and Leadership.
-It is primarily used in lean manufacturing to monitor progress, identify issues, and support continuous improvement initiatives.
+An SQDCL board is a visual management tool used to track and improve performance in key areas: Safety, Quality, Delivery, Cost, and Lean.
+It helps organisations monitor and improve operational efficiency, ensure quality control, and drive cost savings.

 SQDCL board